andytubeee/prnt.sc-Scraper/README.md

 People uses prnt.sc or similar screenshot sharing platform, but the images you upload are then public, you can try scramble a path and potentially find a stranger's screenshot.

+## Disclaimer

+This project is made for gags only.
+I am not responsible for what you do with it. **SOME IMAGES MAY CONTAIN SENSITIVE INFORMATION eg. PASSWORDS, CREDIT CARD INFORMATION**

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.